What is Astigmatism?

 The cause of astigmatism is unknown, but many experts believe it is present at birth, which suggests it could be genetic.
 In some cases, astigmatism develops after an injury to the eye or after eye surgery.
 A rare condition called keratoconus may also cause astigmatism.
 In keratoconus the cornea progressively thins out and becomes more cone-shaped, which results in astigmatism.
 Although most cases of visual distortion caused by keratoconus can be corrected with contact lenses, the condition is known to progress to stages that require surgery, including corneal transplants.

 Astigmatism can be easily diagnosed after a standard eye exam with a refraction test.
 To measure the curvature of the cornea, a keratometer may be used in a keratometry exam.
 In cases in which fine detail of the shape of the cornea needs to be determined, a more sophisticated test called a corneal topography may be performed.
 However, additional testing is almost never required.
 If the patient is unable to respond normally during the refraction test—as may be the case with young children or persons with disabilities—their refraction can be measured by a test called a retinoscopy, which uses reflected light.
-During a retinoscopy the ophthalmologist uses an instrument called a retinoscope.
+During a retinoscopy the eye doctor uses an instrument called a retinoscope.
 The retinoscope focuses light into the eye.
-The ophthalmologist looks at the light reflex in the pupil while placing different lenses in front of the eye.
+The eye doctor looks at the light reflex in the pupil while placing different lenses in front of the eye.

 It is important to know that most types of astigmatism are related to the curvature of the cornea.
 Because of that, only surgery can effectively correct the condition.
 Eyeglasses and contact lenses are good for correcting vision while they are being worn, but they do not cure the condition.
 Astigmatism is constantly being researched, and recent advances in materials and technology are expected to help people with astigmatism to see clearly again.

 Talking to Your Eye Doctor